Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 We can enable team collaboration by using Git!
 Let's examine how.

-Every codebase that a team will collaborate on will have a **repository,** or a project folder that contains the files, versioned with Git.
-(This repository will likely be hosted on github.com)
+Every codebase that a team collaborates on will have a **repository**, or a project folder that contains the files, versioned with Git.
+This repository is often stored on a hosting site such as github.com.

 Every developer who wants to contribute code will need access to the code and files, the repo's commit history, and a way to reference the team's repo.
 In order to get these three things, every developer will **clone** that repo onto their own machine.

 When a developer clones the repo onto their machine, it will create a project folder on their computer, with all of the files inside of it.
 Then, each developer will write code, run tests, build features, **get updates from the team**, and **make commits.**

-Each dev who makes commits eventually sends the commits to the team's repository.
+Each dev who makes commits eventually will send the commits to the team's repository.

 Recall that each commit includes this information: